How to install the Endpoint Protection Linux agent on a client that does not have internet access.

 Note: This only works with clients managed by the Endpoint Protection Manager (SEPM).

-In order to create an offline installation package, you will need the following:
+In order to create an offline installation package the following is required:

-Note: Linux Agent needs access to the following site to create the offline package (https://linux-repo.us.securitycloud.symantec.com (as of 14.3 RU1))
+Note¹: Linux Agent needs access to the following site to create the offline package: https://linux-repo.us.securitycloud.symantec.com

 To create an offline installation package:

-Below is the full list of dependent packages which are required to be present at the Online Linux client where you are creating the Offline installation package.
+Below is the full list of dependent packages which are required to be installed on the "online" Linux client where creating the offline installation package.

 bash "The GNU Bourne Again shell (bash)."